asantos3/viriato/README.md

 # Viriato Syntax Theme

-A monokai fork with it's own life.
+A monokai fork with its own life.

 (See below for more screenshots)